andrew/ultimate-awesome/README.md

 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-dotnet](https://github.com/correia-jpv/fucking-awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks and software. 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [awesome-full-stack-web-developer](https://github.com/dmdv/awesome-full-stack-web-developer) - Tools, tutorials, books and interview questions for Full-Stack web developers.
 - [awesome-web3](https://github.com/ECJ222/awesome-web3) - 📔 📚 A curated list of awesome resources: books, videos, articles about Web3.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
 - [awesome-web-resources](https://github.com/EssenceSentry/awesome-web-resources) - List of awesome web resources.
-- [awesome-ontologies-social-sciences](https://github.com/FAIR-Expertise-Hub/awesome-ontologies-social-sciences) - A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences.
 - [awesome-telegram](https://github.com/flutegram/awesome-telegram) - An awesome list that curates the best Telegram libraries, tools, tutorials, articles, bot and more. .
 - [awesome-freelancer-taiwan](https://github.com/freelancer-tw/awesome-freelancer-taiwan) - Freelancer resource in Taiwan. 自在工作者在台灣的資源。.
 - [awesome-data-visualization-solution](https://github.com/FreezeSoul/awesome-data-visualization-solution) -  收集了市场上的一些数据可视化方案，包括常见商业方案和一些相关的开源组件等，持续更新.   *** Data Visualization (数据可视化) ***.
 - [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.
 - [awesome-galaxy](https://github.com/galaxyproject/awesome-galaxy) - Awesome resources related to Galaxy project.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for beginn.
 - [awesome-fintech-india](https://github.com/gitcommitshow/awesome-fintech-india) - List of awesome financial services APIs and tools available to Indian developers.
 - [awesome-woocommerce](https://github.com/harshalslimaye/awesome-woocommerce) - A curated list of free and open source WooCommerce extensions and add-ons.
 - [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.